jeffwilliams/srex/README.md

     7) Event:E_MTS_RX, length:60, at 332954 usecs after Sat Apr 12 09:05:51 2008
         [RSP] Opc:MTS_OPC_MFDM_V4_ROUTE_STATS(75785), Id:0X000F0493, Ret:SUCCESS

-Since srex is just printing the matches verbatim this looks basically like the input file.
-Let's use a separator to clearly see the separate records.
-The `-s` or `--separator` argument specifies a separator to print between each record:
+This looks basically like the input file, since srex is just printing the matches verbatim.
+Let's use a separator to clearly see where the records begin and end.
+The `-s` or `--separator` argument specifies a string to print between each record:

     srex -s '----------\n' example 'x/\d+\) Event:.*\n( +.*\n)*/'